Havoc-OS/android_frameworks_base/services/core/java/com/android/server/inputmethod/multi-client-ime.md

 For multi-client IME to properly work, an internal boolean resource `com.android.internal.R.bool.config_perDisplayFocusEnabled` needs to be `true`.
 Since this value cannot be overridden at the run time, you may need to rebuild the system image to enable per-display focus mode.

-As for multi-client IME mode itself, you can enable multi-client IME mode just by setting a valid component name that supports multi-client IME protocol to the system property `persist.debug.multi_client_ime`, as long as `android.os.Build.IS_DEBUGGABLE` returns `true` and you can have root access.
+As for multi-client IME mode itself, you can enable multi-client IME mode just by setting a valid component name that supports multi-client IME protocol to the system property `persist.debug.multi_client_ime`, as long as `android.os.Build.IS_ENG` returns `true` and you can have root access.
 Reboot is required for this to take effect.

 ```shell
 # Build and install a sample multi-client IME